-A somewhat different take on the issue, supported by more detail, was offered by G. R. Searle in his 1995 book, Country Before Party: Coalition and the idea of National Government in Modern Britain, 1885-1987.
-The hypothesis indicated by the book’s title is expressed in striking and convincing terms.
-‘The 1945 General Election’, he claims, ‘marked a watershed in British politics, ushering in, as it did, a new stable two-party system that was to last for over a quarter of a century characterised by a Labour-Conservative duopoly [which] largely came about as a result of Labour’s emergence during the Second World War as a credible rival to the Conservative Party’.
-Citing the changes to the electoral system in the late 1940s – the abolition of the six University constituencies and the two-member boroughs and the effect which this had in reducing the chances of small parties securing parliamentary representation - he offers convincing evidence to back up his duopoly theory by presenting statistics of the share of votes cast in elections from 1945 onwards.
-In that first post-war election, Labour and the Conservatives (including the National Liberals) secured 87.6 per cent of the total vote.
+G.R.
+Searle offered a somewhat different opinion in his 1995 book, Country Before Party: Coalition and the idea of National Government in Modern Britain, 1885–1987.
+The hypothesis inherent in the book’s title is expressed in striking and convincing terms:

+The 1945 General Election marked a watershed in British politics, ushering in, as it did, a new stable two-party system that was to last for over a quarter of a century, characterised by a Labour-Conservative duopoly.
+The duopoly largely came about as a result of Labour’s emergence during the Second World War as a credible rival to the Conservative Party.

+Citing the changes to the electoral system in the late 1940s—the abolition of the six University constituencies and the two-member boroughs, and the effect of this on reducing the chances of small parties securing parliamentary representation—Searle supports his theory by presenting statistics of the share of votes cast in elections from 1945 onwards.
+In the first post-war election, Labour and the Conservatives (including the National Liberals) secured 87.6 per cent of the total vote.
 Following the Liberal collapse of 1951, this proportion rose to an astonishing 96.8 per cent.
-And though it is straying beyond the narrow remit of this study, it is worth noting that as late as 1966, the two main parties still obtained nearly 90 per cent of all votes cast, [and even] more tellingly perhaps] that between 1950 and 1970 there were never more than fourteen MPs from the minor parties – and in 1959 a mere six.
-Added to which, throughout this period, there was an approximate balance between the two main parties at Westminster.
+Although it strays beyond the narrow remit of this study, it is worth noting Searle’s data showing that “as late as 1966, the two main parties still obtained nearly 90 per cent of all votes cast, [and even more tellingly perhaps] that between 1950 and 1970 there were never more than fourteen MPs from the minor parties—and in 1959 a mere six.”
+To this can be added the fact that throughout this period, Searle notes, “there was an approximate balance between the two main parties at Westminster.”
 It does not take too much imagination to be convinced that this matching of votes cast for the two main parties betokened a centrist or consensual approach to policy-making.
 Whether this is borne out by facts surrounding policy-making in the welfare field is examined in the rest of this chapter.

-We should note en passant that in 1987 John Ramsden had argued that the roots of the post-1945 Conservative ‘transformation’ had been put down not during the war, as Searle was later to claim, but during the inter-war years.
-He was not, it should be noted, contesting the post-war consensus theory as such – though he saw it as being the result of a lack of choice rather than positive choice - but simply according to it a much longer gestation period than Addison had done.
+It can be noted, en passant, that in 1987 John Ramsden argued that the roots of the post-1945 Conservative “transformation” were not established during the war, as Searle was later to claim, but rather during the inter-war years.
+Ramsden was not contesting the post-war consensus theory as such—though he saw it as the result of a lack of choice, rather than a positive choice.
+He was, instead, simply according to it a much longer gestation period than Addison had done.